rishiraj-tf/Roo-Code-Docs/docs/advanced-usage/available-tools/search-and-replace.md

 ---
-title: search_and_replace Tool - Find and Replace Text with Regex Support in Roo Code
 description: Master the search_and_replace tool for finding and replacing text or regex patterns in files, with line range support and interactive diff approval.
 keywords:
   - search_and_replace